Modern Architecture in the U.S.

 (30 miles west of) Austin - An oasis of nature, Westcave Preserve

-Austin - A place both architects and their grandmothers will like: The Lady Bird Johnson Wildflower Center.
+Austin - A place both architects and their grandmothers will enjoy: The Lady Bird Johnson Wildflower Center.

 Beaumont - The most beautiful cathedral in Texas?
 Why that would be "The Little Vatican", St. Anthony's Roman Catholic Cathedral.